Character as storyteller is a narrative technique used by many writers. There are do’s and don’ts for making use of this narrative technique.

 - Makes characterization more subtle and helps writers distinguish one character from another.

 - Signals a shift from a hero who acts — usually a fighter — to a hero who creates — an artist.
 The act of storytelling now becomes the main focus, so the path to ‘immortality’ shifts from a hero taking glorious action to a storyteller who tells it.
+This will give a story a more ‘feminine’ feel (compared to the classic adventure story, which is masculine in its structure and sensibility, largely free from reflecting upon one’s own emotions).

 - You can leave chronology behind because the actions of the plot are framed by someone’s memories.
 You can now sequence the action in whatever way makes the most structural sense.

 - This helps string together events and actions that occur over great stretches of time.
 A storyteller affords greater unity and huge gaps between story events seem to disappear.
+This is a good narrative choice for intergenerational stories.

 - Don’t use a storyteller as a simple frame.
 “I’d like to begin by telling you a story… That’s what happened.
 It was an amazing story.”
 This calls attention to the storyteller for no reason and fails to take advantage of the strengths of including a storyteller.
+Still, you will sometimes see this in older classics.
+Using it today must be a deliberate attempt at recreating a retro feel, but use it at the expense of reader interest.

 - The storyteller should not be all-knowing at the beginning.
 An all-knowing storyteller has no dramatic interest in the present.